 Since then, our credit union has evolved in name, membership base, and charter while maintaining the credit union philosophy of "people helping people."

 The first change came when Automatic Electric Co. was purchased by GTE Corporation and the credit union changed its name to GTE Employees Federal Credit Union.
 The 1980s brought deregulation of financial institutions, which meant GTE Employees FCU had greater independence and new responsibilities.
 Determined to preserve the long-term security of the credit union, the GTE Employees FCU Board of Directors decided to diversify and, thereby, grow credit union membership.
 To better reflect this broader membership, the credit union changed its name again in 1986 to Corporate America Federal Credit Union.

-In order to continue serving a diverse membership, the credit union altered its charter from a federal charter to a state of Illinois charter in 1997.
-A name change soon followed and the credit union came to have the name you know today, CAFCU.
+In order to continue serving a diverse membership, the credit union transitioned from a federal charter to a state of Illinois charter in 1997.
+A name change soon followed and the credit union came to have the name you know today, Corporate America Family Credit Union, or CAFCU.